From Liouville equation to universal quantum control: A study of generating ultra highly squeezed states: Canonical transformation and Hamilton-Jacobi equation

 where the last equality is attained by Eq.~(\ref{TranSingle}).
 When Eq.~(\ref{HamKSingle}) is cast into the Hamilton-Jacobi equation, i.e., $K(u,u^*,t)=0$, one can obtain the constraint for $\Omega(t)$ as

-Remarkably, under $\gamma=0$, $\alpha(t)=0$, and $\varphi=-\pi/2$, the two-photon driving intensity in Eq.~(\ref{CondiOne}) used for generating squeezed state by a non-Hermitian quantum system follows the classical condition in Eq.~(\ref{CondiClass}).
+Remarkably, under $\gamma=0$, $\alpha(t)=0$, and $\varphi=-\pi/2$, the two-photon driving intensity in Eq.~(\ref{CondiOne}) used for generating the squeezed state by a quantum Hermitian system follows the classical condition in Eq.~(\ref{CondiClass}).
 Since the ancillary canonical variables $u$ and $u^*$ are dynamical invariants, the system trajectory in the phase space $(a,a^*)$ can be directly obtained by Eqs.~(\ref{TransSinb}) and (\ref{TranSingle}).